 RECOMMENDED: Full guide to the best things to do in Amsterdam

 Best clubs in Amsterdam

 What is it?
-An industrial haven for ravers in an unassuming slab of the city’s Nieuw-west district.
-Here you’ll find a banging sound system and ‘mini parties’ that kick-off in the underground smoking room.
+An industrial haven for ravers in an unassuming slab of the city’s Nieuw-West district.
+Here you’ll find a banging sound system and ‘mini parties’ that kick off in the underground smoking room.

 Why go?
 It hosts the kind of pulsating techno that clobbers clubbers around the face and leaves them drenched in sweat from non-stop dancing.
-The club’s also got a 24-hour license, meaning the dancing really can be non-stop.
+The club’s also got a 24-hour licence, meaning the dancing really can be non-stop.
 Take it from us: this is a seriously big night out.
 Oh, and you can even cop an ice lolly at the bar to cool down.

 Why go?
 Claire has quickly become a firm fave among locals for its intimate capacity and stellar house and techno bookings.
 Make sure you know who’s playing and have enough strength to heave open the heavy main door.

 What is it?
 Brutally brutalist, Shelter looks and sounds like it’s been stolen from Berlin and plonked in the Dutch capital.
 Find it in the basement of the A’dam Toren, a ferry away from Centraal.